jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `doc_data_validation_allow_whole_number_formula2.rs` - Example of adding
   a data validation to a worksheet cell.
 This validation restricts input to integer values based on a value from another cell.

+* `doc_data_validation_allow_whole_number.rs` - Example of adding a data
+  validation to a worksheet cell.
+This validation restricts input to integer values in a fixed range.

 * `doc_data_validation_intro1.rs` - Example of adding a data validation to a worksheet cell.
 This validation uses an input message to explain to the